China's Xi says he wants to work out initial trade deal with U.S.

 Some experts said the next date to watch was Dec.
 15, when U.S. tariffs on about $156 billion in Chinese goods are set to take effect, including holiday gift items such as electronics and Christmas decorations.

-“As we always said we don’t want to start the trade war but we are not afraid,” Xi said.
+“As we always said, we don’t want to start the trade war, but we are not afraid,” Xi said.

+In Beijing on Wednesday, Vice Premier Liu He, China’s chief negotiator in the trade talks, said he was cautiously optimistic on a phase one deal, Bloomberg News said, citing people who attended a dinner event ahead of the forum.

+“The two countries should really ink the deal the sooner the better, at least a truce, and that will inject some certainty into the market and the economy,” Hu said.

+“Based on this, we can clear out a consensus on complicated structural problems, and strive for a comprehensive final agreement.”

-Reporting by Ryan Woo; Editing by Kim Coghill and Paul Tait
+Reporting by Ryan Woo and Cheng Leng; Editing by Paul Tait and Clarence Fernandez